iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-topics.en-us.md

 Product-specific channels are for <u>discussing the product only</u>, this includes feedback, asking for help, suggestions, bug reports, tips & tricks sharing, and more. *e.g., "MCSkinn" → only talk about MCSkinn, Minecraft skinning.
 Anything else such as memes, jokes, Minecraft gameplay, mods, or other games and products should be discussed in the appropriate channels.* Do NOT discuss a product in the wrong channel.

+### Special Notes

+- Minecraft game content, if not related to skins or texture packs, should be discussed in the off-topic channel **not in the MCSkinn** channel.

 Posts in wrong channels will be removed or moved to the correct channel.
 Repeated offenses will result in a warning, mute, or ban.